joppuyo/disable-media-pages/readme.txt

 You can also mangle any existing attachment slugs so they won't cause any issues in the future.

+### Thanks

+Special thanks to Greg Schoppe for [his reseach](https://gschoppe.com/wordpress/disable-attachment-pages/) and inspiration that helped a lot with developing this plugin.

 ## Installation

 1. Install the plugin from your WordPress dashboard